-The Push via Salt SSH method creates an encrypted tunnel from the Uyuni Server on the internal network to the clients located on the DMZ.
-After all actions and events are executed, the tunnel is closed.
+The Push via Salt SSH method creates an encrypted tunnel from the Uyuni Server on the internal network to the clients located in the DMZ.
+After all actions such as updates and events are pushed and executed, the tunnel is closed.

 The server uses the Salt SSH to contact the clients at regular intervals, checking in and performing scheduled actions and events.
-For more information about Salt SSH, see Specialized-guides > Salt.